eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-rql.md

 two [relational operators](#relational-operators) of which each consists of a [property](#query-property) and a [value](#query-value).

-The following sections describe what the RQL syntax is capable of.
+The following sections describe what the RQL syntax is capable of and which RQL operators are supported in Eclipse Ditto.

+{% include note.html content="Please note that only the \"normalized\" RQL form, e.g.
+    `eq(foo,3)`, is supported by Eclipse Ditto and that Ditto added more non-specified operators, e.g.
+    `like` and `exists`." %}

 ## RQL filter